Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Conclusion

 \section{Conclusion}

-In this paper, we proposed GAT, a generic approach to preparing deep learning for the real world by strengthening classifiers to be robust against composite semantic perturbations.
-The effectiveness of GAT lies in our novel design of attack order scheduling for multiple perturbation types.
-Compared to existing adversarial training methods, GAT enhances robustness against a variety of adversarial perturbations, including $\ell_{p}$ norms and semantic spaces.
+In this paper, we proposed GAT, a generic approach for enhancing the robustness of deep learning models to composite semantic perturbations, with the ultimate goal of preparing classifiers for the real world.
+Our approach is based on a unique design of attack order scheduling for multiple perturbation types and the optimization of each attack component.
+This further enables GAT to achieve state-of-the-art robustness against a wide range of adversarial attacks, including those in $\ell_{p}$ norms and semantic spaces.
 Evaluated on CIFAR-10 and ImageNet datasets, our results demonstrate that GAT achieves the highest robust accuracy on most composite attacks by a large margin, providing new insights into achieving compositional adversarial robustness.
 We believe our work sheds new light on the frontiers of realistic adversarial attacks and defenses.